BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 into this directory in order to run the script.

-To generate the end result file, I actually run the small shell script `create.sh` in this directory, which just does the following:
+To generate the end result file, I actually run the small shell script `create.sh` in this directory, which effectively just does the following:

     ./generate-source.py && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - UCP Compat" && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone" && \
         ../conv_to_mod.py -f "BL2 Better Loot Mod by Apocalyptech - Standalone Offline"

+*(It's actually slightly more complicated now that I'm exporting multiple profiles of the same mod (Lootsplosion vs. Reasonable), but that's basically what it does.)*

 Credits
 -------